Free Philosophy Courses

 Role: author

-posted by anotherpanacea (5 comments total) 6 users marked this as a favorite
+posted by anotherpanacea (3 comments total)

 If we had more good science funding in this country, we could just design a computer to do this kind of retrograde humanities thinking for us.
 Problem solved!